zabackary/daktronics-allsport-5000-rs/README.md

 ## Development goals

+- Provide a codec to read packets from the serial output `SerialRTDCodec`
-- Provide an implementation for reading from serial `DakSerialRTDReader` that implements `std::io::Read` using `tokio-serial`
+- Provide a convince struct for reading packets from a serial connection into `SerialRTDCodec`
 - Provide a struct to hold the entire data structure in memory `Daktronics` given a size (different sports have different sizes, I believe)
   - Provide a way to get arbitrary fields from the response given a slice